bobbyiliev/introduction-to-bash-scripting/content/006-bash-comments.md

 # Bash Comments

-As with any other programming language you can add comments to your script.
+As with any other programming language, you can add comments to your script.
 Comments are used to leave yourself notes through your code.

-To do that in bash you need to add the `#` symbol at the beginning of the line.
+To do that in Bash, you need to add the `#` symbol at the beginning of the line.
 Comments will never be rendered on the screen.

 Here is an example of a comment: